wp-plugins/viral-sharing-buttons-by-up/readme.txt

 = 1.0.2 =
 * Minor bug fixed in plugin css
 = 1.0.3 =
 * Added new placement options for sharing buttons.
 Can now be pinned to left, right and bottom left of screen.
-Options can be controlled from within Dashboard area on www.upshare.co/partners/
+These options can be controlled from within Dashboard area on www.upshare.co/partners/

 == Upgrade Notice ==
 There is no need to upgrade just yet.